20LitersAdmin/filterbuildscheduler/README.md

 ## Things to do
 3. Updated event sends email when datetime/location changes
+4. Cancelled event sends email to all registrants && users.where(send_notification_emails: true)
+5. Allow leadership to email all registrants from registration#index

 1. Need paper event evaluation forms
 1. Add inventory system functionality